Back To Search Results

 While recommendations for oseltamivir include the treatment of avian influenza infections, the optimum dosage and duration of therapy are unknown for these infections.[10]

-Patients with Renal Impairment: The first dose should be 75 mg for patients with normal body mass.
+Renal impairment: The first dose should be 75 mg for patients with normal body mass.
 Subsequent doses should be decreased according to the degree of renal impairment.
+In patients on hemodialysis, reduce the oseltamivir dosage by 30 mg and an additional 30 mg after each hemodialysis session, ensuring the treatment duration does not exceed 5 days.[12]

-Pregnancy Considerations: Complications of influenza during pregnancy include late pregnancy loss and a decrease in mean birth weight.[12]
-Since pregnant and postpartum women are at increased risk of serious seasonal and pandemic influenza infection complications, CDC recommends treatment and prophylaxis with oseltamivir or zanamivir according to viral strain.
-Complications of influenza during pregnancy include late pregnancy loss and a decrease in mean birth weight.[13]
+Pregnancy considerations: Complications of influenza during pregnancy include late pregnancy loss and a decrease in mean birth weight.[13]
+Since pregnant and postpartum women are at increased risk of severe seasonal and pandemic influenza infection complications, the CDC recommends treatment and prevention with oseltamivir or zanamivir according to viral strain.
+Complications of influenza during pregnancy include late pregnancy loss and a decrease in mean birth weight.[14]

-Breastfeeding Considerations: Limited clinical information suggests that oseltamivir and its active metabolites are excreted into breast milk in trace amounts.
-It is a former FDA pregnancy class C. A maternal dose of 150 mg oseltamivir daily produces low levels in milk and is not anticipated to cause adverse drug reactions in breastfed infants.[14]
+Breastfeeding considerations: Limited clinical information suggests that oseltamivir and its active metabolites are excreted into breast milk in trace amounts.
+Oseltamivir is a former FDA pregnancy class C. A maternal dose of 150 mg of oseltamivir daily produces low levels in milk and is not anticipated to cause adverse drug reactions in breastfed infants.[15]

 Adverse Effects

-Oseltamivir is generally well tolerated.[15]
-The most common side effects are nausea (up to 10%), vomiting (2% to 15%), abdominal pain, diarrhea, headache, insomnia, and vertigo.
-Vomiting is the most frequently reported side effect in children (16% of children aged 1 to 12 years).[16]
+Oseltamivir is generally well-tolerated.[17]
+The most common side effects include nausea (up to 10%), vomiting (2% to 15%), abdominal pain, diarrhea, headache, insomnia, and vertigo.
+Vomiting is the most frequently reported side effect in children (16% of children aged 1 to 12).[18]

-Other side effects occurring less than 1% of the time include conjunctivitis, epistaxis, allergy, arrhythmia, GI bleeding, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, confusion, seizures, and neuropsychiatric events.[6][17][18]
+Other adverse effects occurring less than 1% of the time include conjunctivitis, epistaxis, allergy, arrhythmia, GI bleeding, erythema multiforme, Stevens-Johnson syndrome, toxic epidermal necrolysis, confusion, seizures, and neuropsychiatric events.[6][19][20]

-Cutaneous adverse drug reactions like erythema multiforme, steven johnson syndrome, and toxic epidermal necrolysis have also been reported.[19][20][21]
+Cutaneous adverse drug reactions like erythema multiforme, Stevens-Johnson syndrome, and toxic epidermal necrolysis have also been reported.[21][22][23]

 Serum aminotransferase elevations have been reported in 2% of clinical trials, but enzyme elevation in patients was transient and asymptomatic.
-The mechanism of hepatotoxicity is possibly immunoallergic.
+The mechanism of hepatotoxicity is thought to be immunoallergic.
 Rare cases of liver injury and jaundice have been reported, but influenza infection can also lead to serum enzyme elevations and jaundice.
-Consequently, the likelihood score is D(possible rare cause of clinically apparent liver injury).[22]
+Consequently, the likelihood score is D (possible rare cause of clinically apparent liver injury).[24]

 Drug-Drug Interactions